 In many parts of the region, you will experience winds and rainfall, which turns into snow as you go north.
 Passing cold fronts produce precipitation, which can be followed by cold, clear weather with a few clouds.
 One advantage of traveling to Scandinavia when it is very cold may be the ability to see the Northern Lights in the clear nighttime skies.

-Use thicker longsleeve shirts layered with a breathable, but warm fleece or wool sweater on top.
-This will enable you to take off the warm outer layer when you're indoors.
-If you plan to go skiing or sledding, also pack well insulated clothing.
+At that time of year, you will want to wear layers because November can get very cold during the day and freeze at night.
+Use thicker long-sleeve shirts layered with a breathable, but warm fleece or wool sweater on top so you can easily remove the warm outer layer when you are indoors.
+Pack well-insulated clothing if you plan to go skiing or sledding.

 Things definitely slow down in Scandinavia during the winter months, but some annual events featuring music, films, and food draw crowds regardless of the cold.